vbachele/Inception/README.md

 1. I added to my /var/www/ directory an index html file
 2. I configured the default file in etc/nginx/site-enabled/default
 3. I added a server bracket with a location to var/www/ in the doc.
 Save it and reload nginx with 'nginx -s reload'.
-4. Because the port host I put when I built was 7000. go to a web page and put: http://localhost:7000/.
+4. Because the port host I put when I built was 7000.
+Go to a web page and put: http://localhost:7000/.
 It works!!!!
 ![nginxLocalImage](images/nginxLocalImages.png)

 ## How to change your localhost by vbachele.42.fr